Kristina Chan: Impossible Measures

 Their broad public and cultural engagement programme - alongside their historical Collections of over two million items spanning 500 years of geography, travel and exploration - support their aim to foster an understanding and informed enjoyment of the world we live in.
 Everyone with an enthusiasm for geography, travel and exploration is welcome to join.

-You can explore all the RGS' wonderful resources, research, and upcoming events - and of course its maps! - online at RGS.org
+Explore all the RGS' wonderful resources, research, and upcoming events at RGS.org